kth5/profminer/README.md

 # profminer
 Multi currency Cryptomining manager with automatic profitability adjustment via NiceHash

+This miner currently is meant to *only* support GNU/Linux and Mac operating systems.

 ## Disclaimer

 This definitely isn't release quality so don't complain or file issues please. :)